dulac/amazon-s3-developer-guide/doc_source/access-control-overview.md

     ```

     Both bucket and object ACLs use the same XML schema\.
-  + Bucket Policy – For your bucket, you can add a bucket policy to grant other AWS accounts or IAM users permissions for the bucket and the objects in it\.
-Any object permissions apply only to the objects that the bucket owner creates\.
-Bucket policies supplement, and in many cases, replace ACL\-based access policies\.

-    The following is an example bucket policy\.
-You express bucket policy \(and user policy\) using a JSON file\.
-The policy grants anonymous read permission on all objects in a bucket\.
-The bucket policy has one statement, which allows the `s3:GetObject` action \(read permission\) on objects in a bucket named `examplebucket`\.
-By specifying the `principal` with a wild card \(\*\), the policy grants anonymous access\.

-    ```
-    {
-        "Version":"2012-10-17",
-        "Statement": [
-            {
-                "Effect":"Allow",
-                "Principal": "*",
-                "Action":["s3:GetObject"],
-                "Resource":["arn:aws:s3:::examplebucket/*"]
-            }
-        ]
-    }
-    ```
 + **User policies** – You can use IAM to manage access to your Amazon S3 resources\.
 You can create IAM users, groups, and roles in your account and attach access policies to them granting them access to AWS resources, including Amazon S3\.
 ![\[Diagram depicting the AWS account admin and other users with attached user policies.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/user-policy.png)